paulbarrera/paulsawesomegame/readme.md

 # Pauls Awesome Soccer Game

-1. To start the game type in python3 paulsawesomegame.py in terminal.
+1. To start the game type in python3 player.py in terminal.
 2. Enter Your Name
 2. Then you will be asked to whether you want to be the goalie or shooter.
-3. After best of ten attempts is exhusted, game will automatically end and give you a score.
+3. After best of 5 attempts is exhusted, game will automatically end and give you a score.
 4. Best of ten wins the game and your score is stored.

 ## Overview